gruns/blagoblag/content/blog/2015/sep/3/telemetry-for-open-source.rst

 most of whom are using outrageously out of date versions of OpenSSL.

-If we had actual data on what real users used, we could craft a much better compatibility policy that ensured large swaths of our were supported, without burdening the project by supporting tiny minorities.
+If we had actual data on what real users used, we could craft a much better compatibility policy that ensured large swaths of our users were supported, without burdening the project by supporting tiny minorities.

 Feature usage
 -------------